intel-lab-lkp/linux/Documentation/arch/arm64/kdump.rst

 attempted from the high memory region.
 If the reservation succeeds, the low memory reservation will be done subsequently.

-If reservation from the high memory failed, the kernel falls back to searching the low memory with the specified size in crashkernel=,high.
-If it succeeds, no further reservation for low memory is needed.

 Notes:

 - If crashkernel=,low is not specified, the default low memory